Let’s Talk Human Skills

 You note how we’re craving workplaces where we understand each other and work well together.
 What’s one mistake you keep seeing within workplaces you support?

 Recently, I’ve been seeing that we don’t set aside time to think carefully about how we communicate or build relationships with people.
-But I think AI has given us an opportunity to do so
+But I think AI has given us an opportunity to do so.
+I like to ask people, “If AI saves you time, how are you spending your extra time?”

 People usually say they’re smashing through more fast-paced work.
 I think we could use the time more wisely to connect with others instead.

-This doesn’t mean not working.
-It means having the difficult conversation you’ve been putting off.
+This doesn’t mean not working, it means having the difficult conversation you’ve been putting off.
 It means carefully reviewing someone’s work and giving them honest feedback.
 It means going for a walk with your coworkers in the sun while you chat about work.

 If we use AI to make room for considered human connection at work, our days could feel a lot brighter.
 As a side note to my work, I encourage people to create that kind of space in the workplace.
 It works well.